caeserlondon/Starbucks-Landing-Page-Clone/README.md

 # Starbucks-Landing-Page-Clone
-Building a responsive clone of the homepage of Starbucks.com from scratch with HTML, CSS and JavaScript
+Building a responsive clone of the homepage of Starbucks.com from scratch with HTML, CSS and JavaScript.